F1 'monitoring' Ukraine-Russia situation

 It added: "We will continue to monitor the situation very closely."

+The Russian Grand Prix is due to take place in Sochi on 25 September.

-The page selling tickets for the Russian Grand Prix has disappeared from the official F1 website, and one promoting the Turkish Grand Prix has appeared.
+The page selling tickets for the event has disappeared from the official F1 website, and one promoting the Turkish Grand Prix has appeared.

 - Follow latest developments from Ukraine